Matrix-Weighted Besov-Type and Triebel--Lizorkin-Type Spaces II: Sharp Boundedness of Almost Diagonal Operators: Introduction

-In Section \ref{sec ad TL}, using shifted systems of dyadic cubes of $\mathbb R^n$ and substitutes of the Fefferman--Stein vector-valued inequality in the matrix-weighted form, we obtain some analogous results for matrix-weighted Triebel--Lizorkin sequence spaces $\dot f_{p,q}^s(W)$, but we can only prove their sharpness when $q\in[1\wedge p,\infty]$.
-In this range, we also obtain the sharpness of the almost diagonal conditions of $\dot f_{p,q}^s$ given by Frazier et al. \cite[Theorem 6.20]{fjw91}.
+In Section \ref{sec ad TL}, using shifted systems of dyadic cubes of $\mathbb R^n$ and substitutes of the Fefferman--Stein vector-valued inequality in the matrix-weighted form, we obtain some analogous results for matrix-weighted Triebel--Lizorkin sequence spaces $\dot f_{p,q}^s(W)$. {The sharpness of these results is proved in Section \ref{sec sharp TL}, but we only achieve this for $q\in[1\wedge p,\infty]$.} In this range, we also obtain the sharpness of the almost diagonal conditions of $\dot f_{p,q}^s$ given by Frazier et al. \cite[Theorem 6.20]{fjw91}.
 Moreover, we improve the boundedness of almost diagonal operators on $\dot f^{s}_{p,q}(W)$ obtained by Frazier and Roudenko \cite{fr21}.